act-rules/act-rules.github.io/pages/implementations/earl-reports.md

 title: Reporting Format
 ---

-To display implementations on the ACT-R Community website, ACT-R use the [Evaluation And Reporting Language](https://www.w3.org/TR/EARL10-Schema/) expressed using [JSON-LD](https://json-ld.org).
+To display a accessibility test tool or methodology on the ACT-R Community website, ACT-R use the [Evaluation And Reporting Language](https://www.w3.org/TR/EARL10-Schema/) expressed using [JSON-LD](https://json-ld.org).
 Tool developers that have an EARL reporter should be able to provide their existing reports.
 If you don't already have an EARL reporter, we provided a basic data structure that you can use.

 ### Context And Graph